MuTe33/Flutter-Web3-Twitter/README.md

-# Flutter & Web3 Wave Portal
+# Flutter & Web3 Twitter

-A web3 Wave Portal using Flutter as Frontend and Solidity as Backend
+A web3 Twitter using Flutter as Frontend and Solidity as Backend

 ## 🏗 Structure